Getting started

 console.log(analysisStatus)

 Once processing is done, the complete result can be fetched with the getResult function.
-Other function are available to only fetch the xml text, the tables or images.

 // Get Results